By Julie Christensen

 How often does Confederate jasmine bloom?

-Confederate jasmine blooms each year, beginning its flowering season in May and continuing through June.
+Confederate jasmine has fragrant white flowers that bloom each year, beginning its flowering season in May and continuing through June.

 How often should I water Confederate jasmine?